zeek/zeek/doc/frameworks/broker.rst

 crashing, etc.) cause a temporary gap in the total data set until workers start hashing keys to a new proxy node that is still alive, causing data to now be located and updated there.

+If the developer of a script expects its workload to be particularly intensive, wants to ensure that their operations get exclusive access to nodes, or otherwise set containts on the number of nodes within a pool utilized by their script, then the :bro:see:`Cluster::PoolSpec` structure will allow them to that while still allowing users of that script to override the default suggestions made by the original developer.

 Broker Framework Examples
 =========================